 For a lower wattage laser that specializes in brighter, crisper marks on plastics and aluminum, MECCO offers a unique diode-pumped laser with patented diodes pumping YAG Crystal.

-This type of laser uses a higher peak power to removes paint, anodization and oxide 25-50% faster while brightening the base material significantly.
+This type of laser uses a higher peak power to remove paint, anodization, and oxide 25-50% faster while brightening the base material significantly.

-The CO2 Laser is a carbon dioxide continuous wave laser that is ideal for marking wood, glass, plastic and rubber.
+Marking parts composed of organic materials, such as wood, glass, plastic, or rubber?
+The CO2 laser is a carbon dioxide continuous wave laser that is ideal for marking these types of materials.

 Commonly used in the medical industry for its ability to make clean, hygienic marks, carbon migration occurs during the heating of metal or metal alloys, causing the metal to chemically bond with traces of carbon molecules at or near the part’s surface, creating a dark – sometimes even black – permanent mark.